popov895/dash-to-dock-workaround/README.md

 ### Installation

+This extension is available for installation on the [GNOME Shell Extensions website](https://extensions.gnome.org/extension/6712/dash-to-dock-workaround/).

 To install manually follow the steps below:

 - download the latest version of the extension from the [releases page](https://github.com/popov895/dash-to-dock-workaround/releases)